 - Accessing local markets with local products could result in a reduction in environmental footprint compared to importing malting barley from western Canada.

-- The project will build collaborations among research facilities in the north and bring in contributions from the processing industry.
+- The project built on collaborations among research facilities in the north and involved contributions from the processing industry.

 Apart from weather, yields are governed primarily by genetics (varieties) and nutrient management.
-Therefore, the two goals of the project are to evaluate varieties of malting barley and determine optimal levels of nitrogen and sulphur application to meet specific location and market requirements.
-Algoma, Manitoulin, Parry Sound and Nipissing are in the precipitation shadows of Lake Superior and Lake Huron and experience different crop growing conditions than Rainy River, Thunder Bay and Temiskaming, so trials will be held in four locations to address site conditions.
-Dual purpose varieties may be a highly strategic crop option for Northern Ontario farmers to include in their rotations.
-If conditions are not conducive to producing malting-quality grain, the grain could be used to feed livestock.
-Nitrogen and sulphur applications could increase not only grain yield, but protein content too.
-Therefore, it is important to determine optimum rates of nitrogen and sulphur to improve grain yield and quality of malting barley, ensuring economically viable yields to farmers and good quality barley supply to the malting/brewing industry.
+Therefore, the two goals of the project were to evaluate varieties of malting barley and determine optimal levels of nitrogen and sulphur application to meet specific location and market requirements.
+Algoma, Manitoulin, Parry Sound and Nipissing are in the precipitation shadows of Lake Superior and Lake Huron and experience different crop growing conditions than Rainy River, Thunder Bay and Temiskaming, so trials were held in four locations to address site conditions.
+Dual purpose barley varieties may be a highly strategic crop option for Northern Ontario farmers to include in their rotations.
+If conditions are not conducive to producing malting-quality grain, the grain can be used to feed livestock.
+Nitrogen and sulphur applications have the potential to increase not only grain yield, but protein content too.
+Therefore, this project focused on determining optimum rates of nitrogen and sulphur to improve grain yield and quality of malting barley, ensuring economically viable yields to farmers and a good quality barley supply to the malting/brewing industry.